G-0LM5LRNCVT

 Evelyn Haynes (1931-2020) served as our president from 1986-87.
 Evelyn’s presidency included researching the Harmony and Bingham cemeteries in Fort Collins as viable projects; updating the society By-laws; creating a genealogy flea market for fundraising; and sponsoring the annual CCGS Fall Seminar in Fort Collins.
 She also served as a librarian at Colorado State University from 1981 to 1999.

-Donna J. Wheeler (Living) served as President from 1988 to 1990.
+Donna J. Wheeler (1925-2019) served as President from 1988 to 1990.
 Donna’s achievements included an International Potluck Dinner with entertainment by the local Encore Chorale; first computer generated newsletter; publishing the society’s first cemetery book on Grandview Cemetery; moving the LCGS Genealogy Library to Loveland Public Library; Updating the society By-laws to extend officer terms to four years total; sponsoring the society’s annual Spring seminar; and membership totaled 56.
+Her grandson and two-time Olympian ski champion Jeremy Bloom started the Wish of A Lifetime Website in her tribute.

 Edith (Edie) Davies (1937-2018) served as president from 1990-94.
 Edie’s presidency included publishing three society cemetery books on Roselawn and Resthaven cemeteries in Fort Collins, Greenlawn cemetery in Berthoud, and Lakeside Cemetery in Loveland; purchased $225 in genealogy books for the Loveland Library; organizing society field trips to the Denver Public Library’s genealogy section, Colorado Historical Society, CO State Archives, and Family History Library in Salt Lake City; organizing an all day LCGS Fall seminar at CSU; Updated society By- laws and increased membership fees ($12 single/$18 family).